Protecting Applications in Docker Containers

 Thales recommends the use of Option 1 in the following scenarios:

-•One or more hosts in a local network (an SL key with concurrency)
+•A server in a local network (an SL key with concurrency).

-•Single host in the cloud (CL key) with the license configured with "Count Each Station" to define what is to be counted as a concurrent instance.
+•A server in a the cloud (CL key) with the license configured with "Count Each Station" to define what is to be counted as a concurrent instance.

 SL AdminMode key SL UserMode Key |